jpittman/vsc/_posts/2021-05-18-accountability.md

 This situation was handled poorly at the time that it happened.
 When I did come to finally understand how I had hurt Lauren, I did my best to address my actions.
 Unable to resolve it directly with her, I worked to minimize any future trauma by disengaging from the situation.
 I made changes to the way I run games at the table and on stream.
 I thought that I had done enough.

 I now understand that I should have publically apoligized then, regardless of the resulting response.
 I chose not to address it publically because I wanted not to cause her any further harm.
 However, I felt the weight of the guilt from the unresolved situation and it had an impact.
-My apoligy in February 2019 was one of the results of that experience.
+My apology in February 2019 was one of the results of that experience.

 When she finally spoke up publically, I again understood what I needed to do.
 I took action to acknowledge it first privately with all of my collaborators at the time, stepped away from the majority of my commitments and then addressed it publically with a formal apology: